Rockies vs. Giants Player Props Betting Odds

 Davis Stats

-- Davis has picked up a hit in five games in a row.
-During his last five outings he is hitting .368 with two doubles, two walks and four RBI.
+- Davis takes a six-game streak with at least one hit into this matchup.
+In his last 10 outings he is hitting .333 with two doubles, eight walks and five RBI.

 Davis Recent Games